trailheadapps/easy-spaces-lwc/README.md

 There are two ways to install Easy Spaces:

 -   [Using Salesforce DX](#installing-easy-spaces-using-salesforce-dx): This is the recommended installation option.
 Use this option if you are a developer who wants to experience the app and the code.
--   [Using an Unlocked Package](#installing-easy-spaces-using-unlocked-packages): This option allows anybody to experience the sample app without installing a local development environment.
+-   [Using Unlocked Packages](#installing-easy-spaces-using-unlocked-packages): This option allows anybody to experience the sample app without installing a local development environment.

 ### Installing Easy Spaces using Salesforce DX